astro-sobrien/latex-author-affiliation-generator/README.md

 In the example, I ran the command `python mnras.py -A "example/author-affiliation-example - Authors_Affiliations.tsv" -C "example/author-affiliation-example - Commands_Affiliations.tsv" -O example/example_output.txt --orcid` to generate example_output.txt.

 Finally, copy the relevant sections of example_output.txt into your LaTeX file.
 In the case of MNRAS, the first block of commands are placed with the other command definitions.
 The full author and affiliation command, wrapped in `\author{}`, is generated

+### Acknowledgments
+Thank you to Matt Green for sharing the initial trick for making changes to affiliation numbers easy to deal with.
+Thank you to Ed Bryant for sharing the commands used to add ORCIDs to the author list.